yash0917/Blockhouse/README.md

 Libraries and Tools Used:

 Frontend:
 	• Next.js: React-based framework for building server-rendered and static web applications.
 	• Chart.js: Flexible JavaScript charting library.
 	• react-chartjs-2: React wrapper for Chart.js.
 	• Axios: Promise-based HTTP client for making API requests.

 Backend:
 	• Django: Python-based web framework for building robust APIs.
 	• Django REST Framework: Toolkit for building Web APIs in Django.
 	• CORS Headers: Middleware to handle CORS (Cross-Origin Resource Sharing) in Django.

 Approach and Thought Process

 	1. Frontend:
 	• Used Next.js for fast server-side rendering and easy routing.
 	• Implemented a dashboard page that contains multiple charts.
 	• Fetched chart data from the Django API using Axios and dynamically populated it in charts using react-chartjs-2.
 	• The charts are rendered using Chart.js, which supports a variety of chart types including Candlestick, Line, Bar, and Pie charts.

 	2. Backend:
 	• Set up a simple Django backend with APIs to provide hardcoded data for each chart.
 	• Django REST Framework was used to build and manage the API endpoints.
 	• A dedicated /charts/ app was created to serve different types of chart data (Candlestick, Line, Bar, Pie).

 	3. Challenges:
-	•	Managed the compatibility between different versions of Chart.js and the chartjs-chart-financial plugin.
+	• Managed the compatibility between different versions of Chart.js and the chartjs-chart-financial plugin (Still figuring this out).